JWST ETC Creating a New Calculation

 Editing an ETC calculation

 To edit a calculation, select it by clicking on the row corresponding to that calculation so that it is highlighted.
-The Configuration pane is activated and the input parameters can now be modified to change the scene, backgrounds, instrument setup, detector setup, and strategy.
+The Calculation Editor pane (in the top right) is activated and the input parameters can now be modified to change the scene, backgrounds, instrument setup, detector setup, and strategy.

 Choosing a scene automatically populates the Source tab with all the sources present in that scene.
-The Configuration pane provides all the same input parameters offered under the Source editor of the Scenes and Sources page and can be directly modified on this pane in the Calculation page.
+The Calculation Editor pane provides all the same input parameters offered under the Source editor of the Scenes and Sources page and can be directly modified on this pane in the Calculation page.

 The ETC calculations can include Background from the expected in-field zodiacal light (within the FOV) and stray light (scattered from the outside into the FOV), which is the total input sky background for a given set of celestial coordinates and optionally a specified date.
 The thermal self-emission of JWST will be characterized on-orbit, and currently the ETC assumes that the thermal self-emission is constant with time and pointing.
 The ETC can use and report a dated sky background or a non-dated sky background.
 When a date is specified, the ETC will use the background model generator to generate the background for the specified sky position (RA, Dec) for that date.
 The non-dated background offers a choice of low, medium, or high which corresponds to the 10th, 50th, or 90th percentile of the sky background over the period of visibility for that sky position.